oxfordmmm/Bugflow_DSL2/readme.md

 ## Running the the pipeline

-Bug-flow DSL2 has subworkflows for screening and de novo assembly of short reads and accurately calling variants.
+Bugflow DSL2 has subworkflows for screening and de novo assembly of short reads and accurately calling variants.

 To clean and de novo assemble raw Illumina reads: